argmishra/Hibernate/README.md

 **6. Criteria** - Criteria objects are used to create and execute object oriented criteria queries to retrieve objects.

+## Hibernate LifeCycle
+**1. Transient State** -This is the initial state of an object.
+Once we create an instance of POJO class, then the object entered in the transient state and object is not associated with the Session.
+So, the transient state is not related to any database.
+The transient objects exist in the heap memory.
+They are independent of Hibernate.

+**2. Persistent State** - As soon as the object associated with the Session, it entered in the persistent state.
+Hence, we can say that an object is in the persistence state when we save or persist it.
+Here, each object represents the row of the database table.

+**3. Detached State** - Once we either close the session or clear its cache, then the object entered into the detached state.
+As an object is no more associated with the Session, modifications in the data don't affect any changes in the database.
+However, the detached object still has a representation in the database.
+If we want to persist the changes made to a detached object, it is required to reattach the application to a valid Hibernate session.
+To associate the detached object with the new hibernate session, use any of these methods - load(), merge(), refresh(), update() or save() on a new session with the reference of the detached object.

 ## Inheritance Mappings
 **1. Table Per Hierarchy** - Single table is required to map the whole hierarchy, an extra column (known as discriminator column) is added to identify the class.